What do you mean by “YA”?

 Will all contributors be paid?
 How about contributors to Issue Zero?

 Yes!
-Contributors to Issue Zero will be paid $250 USD per story, and if more is raised in the fundraising campaign, they will receive the difference after fundraising has closed.
+All contributors, new and established alike, will be paid the same amount.
 Once the fundraising campaign is complete, we will clearly state how much we can pay all contributors and will include the amount in any acceptance letters for Issues #1-12.
 You are welcome to withdraw your submission if you are not happy with the potential payment (submissions can be withdrawn by emailing foreshadowYA@gmail.com).
-If you prefer to know exactly how much you would potentially be paid for a story, please wait for our fundraiser to be complete and submit for the September 1 deadline.
+If you prefer to know exactly how much you would potentially be paid for a story, please wait for our fundraiser to be complete and submit for our next deadline, which will be November 1st.
 Payment will be a nominal amount per story—the same amount for all stories we feature—not per word.

 Are you a SFWA qualifying market?